Anata Iro

-Anata Iro (あなた色) is the 25th single of the Japanese pop singer and songwriter Miho Komatsu released under Giza studio label.
+Anata Iro (あなた色) is the 25th single by the Japanese pop singer and songwriter Miho Komatsu released under Giza studio label.
 It was released 17 August 2005.
 This is last single where Hirohito Furui did arrangement for Miho Komatsu.
 The single reached #38 in its first week and sold 3,950 copies.
 It charted for 2 weeks and sold 4,740 copies.
 This is the lowest selling single in her career.